web-push-libs/web-push-php/README.md

 Not until the [Push API spec](http://www.w3.org/TR/push-api/) is finished.

 ### What about security?
+Payload is encrypted according to the [Message Encryption for Web Push](https://tools.ietf.org/html/draft-ietf-webpush-encryption-01) standard, using the user public key and authentication secret that you can get by following the [Web Push API](http://www.w3.org/TR/push-api/) specification.

 Internally, WebPush uses the [phpecc](https://github.com/phpecc/phpecc) Elliptic Curve Cryptography library to create local public and private keys and compute the shared secret.
 Then, if you have a PHP >= 7.1, WebPush uses `openssl` in order to encrypt the payload with the encryption key.
 It uses [jose](https://github.com/Spomky-Labs/jose) if you have PHP < 7.1, which is slower.